 Ferver teaches at Bard College in Theater and Performance and for the graduate Vocal Art Program.
 They have also taught at NYU Tisch, SUNY Purchase, and have set choreography at The Juilliard School.
 As an actor they have appeared in numerous films and television series and plays.
 They are currently working on a solo work to be presented in collaboration with the visual artist Marc Swanson at Mass MoCA and a new play with the playwright Jeremy O Harris.

-http://www.jackferver.org/ -
+https://www.jackferver.org/ -

 Tania El KhouryDistinguished Artist in Residence